-The City held a joint HHSG grant application virtual workshop via Zoom in collaboration with the cities of Livermore and Dublin on December 7, 2022.
+The City held a joint HHSG grant application virtual workshop via Zoom in collaboration with the cities of Livermore and Dublin on December 6, 2023.
 Notices regarding the virtual workshop were sent via email directly to the agencies and persons in an "interest list" database, and notices were also published in the key local newspapers and on city web sites prior to the workshop.
-HHSG grant applications were reviewed in two public meetings held at the March 15th, 2023 Human Services Commission meeting and at the March 16th, 2023 Housing Commission meeting.
+HHSG grant applications were reviewed in two public meetings held at the March 6th, 2024 Human Services Commission meeting and at the March 21st, 2024 Housing Commission meeting.

-The April 18th, 2023 City Council was noticed in a newspaper of general circulation as well as a local paper that is delivered to all Pleasanton residents.
+The May 7th, 2024 City Council was noticed in a newspaper of general circulation (The Valley Times) as well as a local paper that is delivered to all Pleasanton residents.
 Alameda County also published notices regarding the overall Action Plan (which includes all entitlement cities and the urban county) in ANG newspapers throughout the County.
 Copies of the draft Action Plan was posted on the City's website for public review and upon request.
-A 30-day public review period, which was coordinated by Alameda County HOME Consortium, commenced on March 31st and ended on May 1st, 2023.
+A 30-day public review period, which is being coordinated by Alameda County HOME Consortium, commenced on April 1st and will end on May 7th, 2024.